microprediction/microprediction/README.md

 Packages and a platform for effecting autonomous prediction using lightweight markets instead of models because:

  - Markets are better at prediction than models - just harder to create and wield, until now.
- - Small "microprediction" ([glossary](https://microprediction.github.io/microprediction/glossary)) markets are surprisingly accurate too, and you can create one any time you like for any reason.
+ - Small "microprediction" ([glossary](https://microprediction.github.io/microprediction/glossary)) markets are surprisingly accurate too, and you can create one any time you like.

 See [tldr](https://microprediction.github.io/microprediction/tldr) or just [instantly participate](https://microprediction.github.io/microprediction/setup) and you'll grok it, I promise.
 ### Provocations (more in the [book](https://mitpress.mit.edu/books/microprediction))